pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Generate the SupplyChain

-The `tanzu supplychain` CLI plug-in supports two modes of operation for generating SupplyChains.
+The Tanzu Supply Chain CLI plug-in supports two modes of operation for generating SupplyChains.

-- **Interactive** way using the guided wizard
+- Interactive: Use a guided wizard.
-- **Non-Interactive** way using flags
+- Non-Interactive: Use flags.

 Interactive
 : Start the wizard: